dstl-lab/onboarding/week-3.md

 {: .important-title}
 > Now, check your knowledge:
 >
+> 1. (Note to Sam: Make sure to give 1 point for each PR)
 > 1. What does it mean to "lift state up" in React?
 Why did we need to do this
 >    in the tic-tac-toe game?
 > 1. The tutorial emphasizes immutability when updating the `squares` array.